Bgarnn/C-CustomLib/README.md

 To compile the project library, follow these simple steps:

 - Clone the Repository:
-    - git clone git@github.com:Bgarnn/C-custom_library.git
+    - git clone git@github.com:Bgarnn/C-customLib.git
-    - cd C-custom_library
+    - cd C-customLib
 - Compile the Library:
     - make:  This will generate the libft.a static library.
 - Clean the Build: